miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

   hanldeClickRetweet = (event, id) => { /* ... */ }

   // We can notice some very useful uses for dynamic props.

-  // One is the use of handler events, we can declare handlers out of our jsx and then just pass the function as a variable inside the brackets
+  // One is the use of handler events, we can declare
+  // handlers out of our jsx and then just pass the
+  // function as a variable inside the brackets.

-  // The next one is a feature in es6 called `destructuring`, so we use this feature using a function that retrieve us the object with all the props that our SocialCard component use and then destructuring this object. render() {
+  // The next one is a feature in es6 called `destructuring`,
+  // so we use this feature using a function that retrieve
+  // us the object with all the props that our SocialCard
+  // component use and then destructuring this object. render() {
     return this.state.cardsData.length === 0
       ? <Spinner />
       : ( <div className="stories--container">
             {this.state.cardsData.map(
-              (card) => <SocialCard {...getSocialCardProps(card)} onLike={this.hanldeClickLike} onRetweet={this.hanldeClickRetweet} />
+              (card) =>
+                <SocialCard
+                  {...getSocialCardProps(card)}
+                  onLike={this.hanldeClickLike}
+                  onRetweet={this.hanldeClickRetweet}
+                />
             )}
           </div>
         );